 These six pieces of armor are essential for the waged war against righteousness being experienced in these last days.
 It has grown more fierce and intensified in many nations of the world; while just blossoming forth in others.

-You shall hear of wars and rumors of wars; see that you be not troubled, for all these things much come to pass, but the end is not yet.
-For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes in various places.
+Jesus said: You shall hear of wars and rumors of wars: see that you be not troubled: for all these things much come to pass, but the end is not yet.
+For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes in divers (or various) places.
 All these are the beginning of sorrows.

 Then shall they deliver you up to be afflicted, and shall kill you: and you shall be hated of all nations for my name's sake.
-Many shall be offended, and betray one another, and shall hate one another.
-And because iniquity shall abound, the love of many shall grow cold.
+And then shall many be offended, and shall betray one another, and shall hate one another (Matthew 24:6-10).
+And because iniquity (or lawlessness) shall abound, the love of many shall wax (or grow) cold.
 But he that endures to the end, the same shall be saved.

-And this gospel of the kingdom shall be preached in all the world, for a witness to all nations, and then shall the end come (Matthew 24:6-14).
-Many of the characteristics mentioned of perilous times are already in evidence in many nations of the world.
+And this gospel of the kingdom shall be preached in all the world, for a witness to all nations; and then shall the end come (Matthew 24:12-14).
+Many of these characteristics, mentioned as perilous times, are already in evidence in many nations of the world.

-Who can separate us from the love of Christ; is in reference to perilous times: Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
-As it is written, For your sake we are killed all the day long; we are accounted as sheep for the slaughter.
+The apostle Paul wrote: Who can separate us from the love of Christ (in reference to perilous times): Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
+As it is written, For your sake we are killed all the day long; we are accounted as sheep for the slaughter (Romans 8:35-36).

-Then came a resounding answer of faith: I am persuaded, that neither death, nor life, nor principalities, nor powers, nor things present, nor things to come, shall be able to separate us from the love of God, which is in Christ Jesus our Lord (Romans 9:35-39).
+Then came a resounding answer of faith: No, in all these things we are more than conquerors through him that loved us.
+For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord (Romans 8:37-39).

-The apostle Paul noted perilous times in his own life: Of the Jews five times I received forty stripes minus one, three times I was beaten with rods, once was I stoned, three times I suffered shipwreck, in journeying often, in perils of waters, of robbers, my own countrymen, by the heathen, in the wilderness, among false brethren (2 Corinthians 11:24-26).
+The apostle Paul noted perilous times in his own life: Of the Jews five times received I forty stripes save (or minus) one, Thrice (or three) times was I beaten with rods, once was I stoned, thrice I suffered shipwreck, a night and day I have been in the deep; in journeying often, in perils of waters, of robbers, by my own countrymen, in perils by the heathen, in the city, in the wilderness, in the sea, among false brethren (2 Corinthians 11:24-26).

-I take pleasure in infirmities, in reproaches, in necessities, in distresses for Christ's sake: for when I am weak, then am I strong (2 Corinthians 12:10).
+Therefore I take pleasure in infirmities, in reproaches, in necessities, in distresses, in persecutions, in distresses for Christ's sake: for when I am weak, then am I strong (2 Corinthians 12:10).
 Thank God for His strengthen power during perilous times!
-That we can be as the apostle Paul who was told of the Lord: My grace is sufficient for you; for my strength is made perfect in weakness (2 Corinthians 12:9).
+That we can be as the apostle Paul who was told of the Lord: My grace is sufficient for you; for my strength is made perfect in weakness, with Paul's response: Most gladly therefore will I rather glory in my infirmities (or weaknesses), that the power of Christ may rest on me (2 Corinthians 12:9)

 Many nations have not the freedom of open worship, or even proclaiming the name of Jesus publicly, but this has not stemmed the growth of Christianity; rather promoted its growth!
-As the world gives in to immorality, ungodliness, and unrighteousness, it opens the door towards persecution of believers in Christ.
+However, as the world gives way to immorality, ungodliness, and unrighteousness, it opens the door towards persecution of believers in Christ.

-Where sin abounds, grace does much more abound (Romans 5:20)!
+Scripture reveals: Moreover the law entered, that the offense (or sin) might abound.
+But where sin abounded, grace did much more abound (Romans 5:20)!
 Perilous times, in which sin abounds, should not be a discouragement towards one's struggling in such an environment.
-Scripture reveals that Lot was troubled with the filthy conduct of the wicked, in seeing and hearing, tormenting his righteous soul from day to day with their unlawful deeds (2 Peter 2:7-8).
+Scripture tells of Lot's deliverance from such an environment who was vexed (or troubled) with the filthy conversation (or conduct) of the wicked.
+For that righteous man dwelling among them, in seeing and hearing, vexed (or tormented) his righteous soul from day to day with their unlawful deeds (2 Peter 2:7-8).
 It also reveals that Lot was delivered, and his household, from those troublesome times.

 Jesus said: Peace I leave with you, my peace I give to you: not as the world gives, give I to you.
 Let not your heart be troubled, neither let it be afraid (John 14:27).
-Jesus' love and peace are real, in the life of a believer, even in the midst of perilous times, when one casts all their cares upon Him (1 Peter 5:7).
+Jesus' love and peace are real, in the life of a believer, even in the midst of perilous times, when one casts all their cares upon him; for he cares for you (1 Peter 5:7).

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.